 YI M1 versus Panasonic GH4

 The YI M1 and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in September 2016 and February 2014.
 Both the M1 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The YI has a resolution of 20.2 megapixel, whereas the Panasonic provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the YI M1 and the Panasonic GH4 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M1 – represents the basis for the calculations across all the size and weight measures).